alexamies/buddhist-dictionary/web/corpus/nirvana-sutra-scroll2.md

 ## Mahāparinirvāṇasūtra, Scroll 2 Fragment 佛般泥洹經卷2部分

 Description: The Chinese text for a fragment of the Mahāparinirvāṇa Sūtra, Scroll 2 from the Taisho Tripitaka.
 Vol. 1, No. 5, p.
 175, c16-20.

+Period: Western Jin 265－316

 HTML with English gloss: [HTML file] (corpus_entry.php?uri=gloss/nirvana-sutra-scroll2-gloss.html "HTML file")